Chapter 4117-9 Negotiations

 (D) Upon board appointment, the mediator is available to assist the parties until a settlement is reached in negotiations.

-Rule Amplifies: 4117.02, 4117.14
+Amplifies: 4117.02, 4117.14

-4117-9-05 Fact-finding.
+Rule 4117-9-05 | Fact-finding.

-(C) The parties may mutually select any fact finder from the board’s register of neutrals instead of selecting from the list provided by the board.
-However, selection of a fact finder not listed on the register shall constitute a mutually agreed-upon dispute settlement procedure and preclude appointment of the fact-finding panel by the board.
+(C) The parties may mutually select any fact finder from the board's roster of neutrals instead of selecting from the list provided by the board, or the parties may select a fact finder not listed on the board's roster of neutrals.
+The parties selection of a fact finder not listed on the board's roster of neutrals does not constitute a mutually agreed-upon dispute settlement procedure under rule 4117-9-03 of the Administrative Code unless the parties have complied with the requirements set forth in rule 4117-9-03 of the Administrative Code.

-(D) Upon receipt of notice of the fact-finding panel selected by the parties, the board shall appoint a fact-finding panel consisting of one or three members no later than fifteen days after receipt of the request for fact-finding or the appointment of a mediator, whichever occurs later.
+(D) Upon receipt of notice of the fact-finding panel selected by the parties, the board shall appoint a fact-finding panel no later than fifteen days after receipt of the request for fact-finding or the appointment of a mediator, whichever occurs later.
 If the parties have not submitted a selected fact-finding panel to the board within the time designated in these rules, the board shall, in its sole discretion, appoint a fact-finding panel consisting of one member.

 (2) A description of the bargaining unit including the approximate number of employees;